top of page

 Welcome

 Rainbow Muse is nestled in Warburton, on the lands of the Wurundjeri People.
-We offer neuro-affirming, anti-oppressive, and culturally inclusive support, specialising in working with people whose identities exist at the intersections of neurodivergence, race, gender, culture, class, and other overlapping forms of marginalisation.
+We offer difference-affirming, anti-oppressive, and culturally inclusive support, specialising in working with people whose identities exist at the intersections of neurodivergence, race, gender, culture, class, and other overlapping forms of marginalisation.

 This is a space for healing justice.
 Our goal is not to “fix” anyone to better fit normative expectations.
 Instead, we co-create the conditions for safety, dignity, and thriving.
-Safety here means more than absence of harm, it means a gentle dwelling space where complexity is seen as magic, not pathology.
+Safety here means more than absence of harm.
+It means a gentle dwelling space where complexity is seen as magic, not pathology.
 Where tools can be collaboratively built to help humans navigate the world, rather than erase the parts that make them beautifully different.

 Rainbow Muse, Chenai Portrait by Chenai-Mupotsa-Russell